HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 --- and, if this only remaining engine did fail, what might happen when this gliding, ETOPS created horror-show, carrying 300 passengers, hit the water ? -

---- and, whether or not the airplane would come to rest right-side-up, or, break apart upon impact, which would eject them into the ocean ? -
+--- and, whether or not the airplane would come to rest right-side-up, or, break apart upon impact, which would eject them violently into the ocean ? -

 --- and , how long the airplane, or, its pieces, would float before finally sinking ? -